 If you suffer from Reflex Sympathetic Dystrophy Syndrome and live in Pennsylvania, call us.
-Let the lawyers at Console and Associates fight for the compensation you deserve.
+Let the a Pennsylvania personal injury lawyers at Console and Associates fight for the compensation you deserve.
 You focus on what’s most important: getting better.

 Since 1994, we’ve aggressively protected the rights of our clients, getting them the justice they deserve.

 Complex regional pain syndrome (CRPS) is a form of chronic pain that affects arms and legs.
 It flares up after patients receive treatment for an injury or condition, and the pain is significantly out of proportion to the initial injury.
 The most common form of CRPS is reflex sympathetic dystrophy syndrome (RSD), which makes up 90 percent of all cases.

 While RSD can go into remission when caught early, it can become debilitating and painful when left untreated.
 One common cause of RSD is when a doctor or nurse hits your nerves while drawing blood or giving you an injection.
 Their moment of negligence or inattention could leave you with a lifetime of pain.
 That’s not right.

 If you suffer from RSD in a way that affects your day-to-day life, you might have a viable malpractice case.
 You shouldn’t have to keep suffering because of someone else,s mistakes.

 RSD is the result of trauma to the peripheral and central nervous systems.
 According to UW Medicine, regional pain syndrome is preventable if the doctors and hospital staff know to watch for it and educate the patient on the symptoms.